Colourful socks small

 Is it beneficial to wear two pairs of socks?

 Blisters or abrasions can be a huge downfall when on a long hike, especially a multi-day hike.
-This can set the tone for the entire walk, i.e make it extremely painful exercise.
+This can set the tone for the entire walk, i.e make it an extremely painful exercise.
 Due to the fear of rubbing that boots can cause, many hikers choose to wear two pairs of hiking socks as a means of stopping any such rubbing from occurring.

 Socks are a great source of protection when hiking, whether it be to pad out the space in your shoes to prevent blisters or to minimize the number of little insects that may attempt to get inside your shoes whilst walking.